AIChE Diversity Statement

-“Diversity means, on a global basis, creating an environment in the Institute and the profession in which all members, regardless of sex, race, religion age, physical condition, sexual orientation or nationality are valued equitably for their skills and abilities, and respected for their unique perspectives and experiences.”
+“AIChE is committed to creating an environment in the Institute and profession in which all members, regardless of characteristics such as gender, race, religion, age, physical condition, sexual orientation, nationality or ethnicity, are valued and respected.”

 Differences – A short film on Diversity in the Chemical Engineering Profession

 This short film, debuted at the 2014 Gala, provides a visual testament to the values and benefits of diversity and inclusion by highlighting those things which make us different and showing us how those differences come together to solve the problems of tomorrow.

 AIChE held a diversity summit at the annual meeting in Salt Lake City.
 Guests included:

 - Zenaida Gephardt (session chair and past chair of SIOC)

 - Cheryl Teich (2015 AIChE President)

 - Gilda Barabino (Dean at City College of NY — overview of MAC history)